Print

 Instructions

-1. Prep Pan: Preheat oven to 375°F. Spray a muffin tin with cooking spray and set aside.
+1. Prep Pan: Preheat oven to 375°F. Spray one or two muffin pans with cooking spray and set aside.

 2. Brown Sausage: Heat 1 tablespoon oil in a medium-sized skillet over medium-high heat until shimmery.
 Saute the sausage until browned, about 5-7 minutes, breaking it up into tiny pieces while it cooks.
 Transfer to a paper towel-lined plate and set aside.